tud-amr/website/_projects/trilogy.md

     #   url: "https://github.com/tud-airlab/mppi-isaac"
     # - name: MPPI-ISAAC Webpage
     #  url: "https://sites.google.com/view/mppi-isaac/"

-fundings: This project was funded by the NWO Top Sector Water and Maritime: the Blue route.
 people: # If you put your name in the same way you have it in your _people entry, your preferred link will be added. extra_info is optional.
     - name: Elia Trevisan
       extra_info: PhD candidate